NAPIC Collaborative Programme Funding (CPF) II

 Any individual can only be project lead on 1 application per funding stream, per round.
 A letter of support from your Head of School must be attached to each application.

-Notifications of the outcome of applications will be sent to Lead Applicants.
+Notifications of the outcome of applications will be sent to Lead Applicants in July 2026.
 Feedback will be provided.

 Notifications of the outcome of applications will be sent to Lead Applicants.
 This will include feedback and an invitation for re-submission if scoring above 50%.
 Applications deemed not fundable, and scoring below 50% will include feedback without an invitation to reapply.
 Applicants are free to apply in future with a substantially different project into subsequent rounds of the CPF call.